Installing dependencies

 Only the first script found is executed.

-Examples of valid platform-specific script names are:
+Examples of valid platform-specific script names:

 Last updated